Saghen/blink.cmp/doc/configuration/reference.md

   show_with_selection = true,
   -- Show the ghost text when no item has been selected, defaulting to the first item show_without_selection = false,
+  -- Show the ghost text when the menu is open show_with_menu = true,
+  -- Show the ghost text when the menu is closed show_without_menu = true,
 },
 ```